 Barnsley & District A.A.S.

-Although the South Yorkshire rivers were unfishable for years due to industrial pollution.
-The improvising angler from our region used to travel and fish to North Yorkshire.
-In the 60s and 70s.
-Therefore the Derwent and Ouse championships were a huge draw.
-The Yorkshire anglers turned to the river Trent with the big match circuit.
+Although the South Yorkshire rivers were unfishable for years due to industrial pollution, the improvising angler from our region traveled to North Yorkshire.
+In the 60s and 70s. therefore the Derwent and Ouse championships were a huge draw.
+The Yorkshire anglers also turned to the river Trent with the big match circuit.

 Barnsley & District has fishing on the river Trent at Fiskerton for years.
-Ok I know it’s not in Yorkshire but hundreds of anglers from our region have travelled to fish the river Trent.
-Mostly looking for the match fishing.
+Although I know it’s not in Yorkshire but hundreds of anglers from our region have travelled to fish the river, Mostly looking for the match fishing.
 Although a few intrepid anglers were looking for the barbel.
-Hence Barnsleys connection with the river.
+Hence Barnsley’s connection with the river.